au636396/Master-thesis-test/README.md

 # Cognitive master thesis eksperiment

-This repo is used to host my eksperiment, made with the Streamlit package.
+This repo is used to host my master thesis eksperiment, made with the Streamlit package.
-The exsperiment is not longer running and not corneccted to stremlit anymore.
-The code remains the same.
+The exsperiment is not longer running.
+The code remains the same other than a few comments.

 ### condition number meaning:
  1 = Accept button on the left, same colour